-Endoscopic submucosal dissection or ESD is an advanced endoscopic procedure that allows for complete removal of early tumors and cancers of the esophagus, stomach and rectum.
+Endoscopic submucosal dissection or ESD is an advanced endoscopic procedure that allows for the complete removal of early tumors and cancers of the esophagus, stomach and rectum.

 ESD is a non-surgical technique performed by specially trained gastroenterologists who use endoscopy to dissect one piece of a superficial mucosal tumor in the esophagus, stomach or colon, leaving intact normal tissue under the resected tumor.
-This less invasive technique results in complete removal of the tumor without the need for surgery.
+This less invasive technique results in the complete removal of the tumor without the need for surgery.

 Benefits of this procedure include: